2020–2022 Taal Volcano eruptions: Seismic activity

 Copernicus Sentinel-2 image of Taal Volcano on January 23, 2020, showing magmatic activity and the ash-blanketed towns of Agoncillo and Laurel.

 On February 13, 2020, the National Disaster Risk Reduction and Management Council (NDRRMC) and the Philippine Institute of Volcanology and Seismology (PHIVOLCS) have reported a total of 2,484 volcano tectonic earthquakes on the vicinity of the volcano since the eruption, 176 of which were felt.
 The strongest were a series of magnitude earthquakes originating 6 km northwest of Agoncillo, Batangas, which were recorded at least thrice: at 11:56 pm on January 12, 3:11 am on January 13, and 6:35 am later that day.
 As a result, an Intensity III ("weak") on the PHIVOLCS Earthquake Intensity Scale was felt in Tagaytay and an Intensity II ("slightly felt") was felt in Malabon.
 Between 11:39 pm on January 13, 2020, and 5:50 am the following day, PHIVOLCS reported a total of 44 earthquakes in the towns of Calaca, Laurel, Lemery, Mataasnakahoy, San Luis, Taal and Talisay in Batangas, and Alfonso in Cavite; among the strongest were a magnitude in Taal, which was felt at an Intensity III in Tagaytay, and a magnitude originating 7 km northeast of Talisay at 2:05 am, measuring an Intensity IV ("moderately strong") in Tagaytay and Intensity II in Malabon and Pasay.

 As a result of these constant earthquakes, numerous fissures or cracks appeared across different barangays in the Batangas towns of Agoncillo, Lemery, San Nicolas, and Talisay, the towns within the 14-kilometer radius danger zone of Taal.
 A fissure also transected the road connecting Agoncillo to Laurel.
 On January 15, PHIVOLCS reported that the water in Main Crater Lake on Volcano Island had drained; the lake measured 1.9 kilometers wide and 4 m above sea level.
 Portions of the Pansipit River had also drained as a result of "the ground deformation caused by an upward movement of the magma"; it was the same process that caused the series of earthquakes.
 PHIVOLCS have also hinted at the possible existence of underwater fissures in Taal Lake into which the water may have drained.

-By January 27, from 5 am until January 28, only 3 volcanic earthquakes were recorded with magnitudes 1.5 to 2.2, with no felt event.
-As recorded by the United States Geological Survey, 92 earthquakes were detected in the past 24 hours.
+By January 27, from 5 am until January 28, only 3 volcanic earthquakes were plotted by the Philippine Seismic Network with magnitudes 1.5 to 2.2, with no felt event.
+However as recorded by the Taal Volcano Network, 92 earthquakes were detected in the past 24 hours.
 Four of them are low frequency events, which are "caused by cracks resonating as magma and gases move toward the surface".
-PHIVOLCS also noted the low frequency events and they recorded 170 volcanic earthquakes in its 8 am bulletin.